My Asparagus is in a Pickle

 3 Ways to Preserve Asparagus

-Blanching vegetables requires boiling them in hot water for a specified period of time.
+The process for blanching vegetables includes boiling them in hot water for a specified period of time.
 Usually 2 to 5 minutes depending on the vegetable.
-The blanch time for medium size stalks of asparagus is 3 minutes.
-See our previous post – To Blanch or Not to Blanch – for directions.
+The blanching time for medium size stalks of asparagus is 3 minutes.
+You can get all the details about how to do it in our previous post, To Blanch or Not to Blanch.

-I like to take shortcuts with my blanch and freeze if I can.
-It’s my personal preference and certainly not something that the USDA or a Master Canner would probably recommend.
-I have personally had great success skipping the blanching step with asparagus.
+I like to take shortcuts with my blanching and freezing if I can get away with it.
+It’s my personal preference to skip this step with asparagus.
+It’s not something that the USDA or a Master Canner would probably recommend, but I have personally had great success skipping the blanching step with asparagus.

-Here’s what you could do: Cut the spears in 1 inch pieces.
-If you plan on using them in fritatta or soup in the next three months, skip the blanch.
-If you plan on having them in the freezer for up to a year, then blanch and freeze.
+Here’s what you could do: Cut the spears into 1-inch pieces.
+If you plan on using them in a frittata or soup in the next three months, skip the blanching altogether.
+If you plan on keeping the asparagus in the freezer for up to a year, then blanch and freeze is the recommended method.

 #2 Pickle your Asparagus

-You can adjust the amount of spices, pepper flakes and garlic to make your asparagus spears more or less spicy.
+You can safely adjust the amount of spice, pepper flakes and garlic to make your asparagus spears more or less spicy.
 You cannot safely change the vinegar -water – salt ratio if you plan on water bath canning this recipe.
-See our previous post on water bath canning for in depth directions.
+See our previous post on water bath canning for in-depth directions.

 Of course, you could create the brine, cover them and place the jars the refrigerator.
 It will take about 48 hours for the brine to flavor the asparagus.
 These will last in your refrigerator for an extended period of time – to up to 30 days (if you can keep them around that long).